joe-bamford/transcription-tools/README.md

 # chord-transcriber (WIP)

+## List of module dependencies
+- numpy
+- matplotlib
+- tkinter
+- pychord
+- librosa

-# Aim
+## Aim
-## To identify chords from songs recorded as .wav files.
+To identify chords from songs recorded as .wav files.

-# Current functionality of _ct.py_
+## Current functionality of _ct.py_
-## Loads a .wav and splits the waveform into harmonic and percussive components, computes a fast Fourier transform at many time samples to generate and plot a log-scaled spectrogram, picks out the strongest frequencies in each spectrum and maps these to notes.
+Loads a .wav and splits the waveform into harmonic and percussive components, computes a fast Fourier transform at many time samples to generate and plot a log-scaled spectrogram, picks out the strongest frequencies in each spectrum and maps these to notes.

-# Desired functionality
+## Desired functionality
-## To map each set of notes to a chord.
+To map each set of notes to a chord.